Uniswap/docs/versioned_docs/version-V3/guides/swaps/single-swaps.md

 sidebar_position: 1
 ---

 Swaps are the most common interaction with the Uniswap protocol.
-The code examples in this guide show you how to implement single swaps (for example, DAI/WETH9) using either an _Exact Input_ or _Exact Output_ swap (these swap types are described below).
+The following example shows you how to implement a single-path swap contract that uses two functions that you create:

+- `swapExactInputSingle`
+- `swapExactOutputSingle`

+The `swapExactInputSingle` function is for performing _exact input_ swaps, which swap a fixed amount of one token for a maximum possible amount of another token.
+This function uses the `ExactInputSingleParams` struct and the `exactInputSingle` function from the [ISwapRouter](https://docs.uniswap.org/protocol/reference/periphery/interfaces/ISwapRouter) interface.

+The `swapExactOutputSingle` function is for performing _exact output_ swaps, which swap a minimum possible amount of one token for a fixed amount of another token.
+This function uses the `ExactOuputSingleParams` struct and the `exactOuputSingle` function from the [ISwapRouter](https://docs.uniswap.org/protocol/reference/periphery/interfaces/ISwapRouter) interface.

 For simplification, the example hardcodes the token contract addresses, but as explained further below the contract could be modified to change pools and tokens on a per transaction basis.

 When trading from a smart contract, the most important thing to keep in mind is that access to an external price source is required.
 Without this, trades can be frontrun for considerable loss.

 **Note:**  The swap examples are not production ready code, and are implemented in a simplistic manner for the purpose of learning.

 ## Set Up the Contract